vkvvishwakarma/JMS-Testing-JMeter/README.md

 5. Add a thread group to the test plan.
 6. Configure a JMS Point-to-Point Sampler for sending messages and a JMS Subscriber Sampler for receiving messages.
 7. Add a View Results Tree Listener to the test plan to view the results of the JMeter JMS test.
-8. Refer to the "Viewing Results with View Results Tree Listener" section of the guide for more details.
+8. Refer to the "Viewing Results with View Results Tree Listener" section.

 By following these steps, you can test your JMS implementation using JMeter and validate its performance and reliability.